 The world’s biggest sporting event in 2022, the World Cup, will begin in Qatar.
 In addition to being a viral spectator sporting event, the World Cup is also a viral gambling event.
 The Wall Street Journal speculates that the 2022 World Cup will be the most significant betting event in history and reports that between one and three billion pounds sterling could be wagered in the UK alone.
 Since much of World Cup betting involves office pools and informal bets among individuals, it is impossible to estimate the actual amount of money wagered, but it is sure to be substantial.

-Football betting’s two institutional characteristics make World Cup betting interesting from an economic perspective.
+Football World Cup betting has two institutional characteristics make World Cup betting interesting from an economic perspective.
 First, most football betting takes the form of fixed-odds betting on three outcomes (home team win, draw, visiting team win).
 The low scores of football matches make point spread betting impractical.
 Second, unlike in North America, sports betting is legal and readily available to fans and punters globally.
 There is a betting shop on nearly every corner of every city in the UK.
 On much of the continent, governments sponsor sports betting operations.
 Online betting is also readily available and quasi-legal in the EU and other countries.

 The combination of fixed-odds betting, easy access to domestic sportsbooks, and many “sentiment” bettors who only want to bet on their national team to win World Cup matches leads to a lot of risk for domestic bookmakers.
 For example, consider the World Cup betting action in the UK, where getting a bet down on a World Cup match is extremely easy.
 The World Cup attracts a lot of casual bettors who want to put a few pounds in England to win a game or the entire tournament.
 This leads to large imbalances in betting volume, as most of the money is bet on England to win.